 Good project planning and management make the job go smoothly and efficiently, to the required quality, timing and budget.
-Good planning is likely to leave the owners happier with the renovation.
+Good planning and follow-up is more likely to leave owners with a renovation that performs well for many years.

 This section of www.renovate.org.nz covers all those aspects of a renovation – other than the physical construction – that make the job go smoothly and efficiently, to the required quality, timing and budget.
 Good planning is likely to leave the owners much happier with the renovation.